pippinbarr/cart253-2020/modules/04/elses.md

 ## Logic

 This idea of wanting to check more complicated conditions is very common in programming.
-You can do pretty much anything with fancy structures of `if` and `else if` and `else` statements, but another very common way to express conditions is with __logic__.
+You can do pretty much anything with fancy (sometimes nested) structures of `if` and `else if` and `else` statements, but another very common way to express conditions is with __logic__.

 There are just three key logical operators we can use: __and__, __or__, and __not__.

 ### And

-We write the symbol for "and" as two ampersands: `&&`.
-We can combine two conditions with `&&` and the result will only be true if __both__ conditions are true.
-So `(a && b)` is true if both `a` and `b` are true.
+- We write the symbol for "and" as two ampersands: `&&`.
+- We can combine two conditions with `&&` and the result will only be true if __both__ conditions are true.
+- So `(a && b)` is true if both `a` and `b` are true.

 ```javascript
 // If the circle's x is greater than one third AND less that two thirds of the width